-Pit optimization work is continuing on schedule.
+Pit optimization work is continuing on schedule and the pit design is being enhanced based on the results of the recently filed NI 43-101 technical report.
 Average grades of ore mined during the period of time of the pit optimization are improving and are beginning to approach the anticipated long-term grade of the resource.
 The improvement in the grade being mined, coupled with the optimization of the processing plant, is expected to enhance tungsten production levels in future periods.
-During the three months ended June 30, 2013 the Company experienced an expected increase in waste rock removal costs as it opened a new pit and finished mining in a smaller pit.
+During the three months ended September 30, 2013 the Company experienced an expected increase in waste rock removal costs as it continued with bringing a new pit into production and finished mining in a smaller pit that was opened earlier in fiscal 2013.
 The continued optimization of its existing pits along with an expansion of the waste dump also caused an increase to capital expenditures spent on pit optimization.
-Despite this, mined grades during the three months ended June 30, 2013 improved and approached the expected average grade of the resource.
 Higher dilution as a result of the new pit opening and the completion of mining in a smaller pit negatively impacted the grade of ore delivered to the mill for processing.
+During the three months ended September 30, 2013 the average grade of ore mined was 0.31% and continues to move toward the long-term average grade of the mineral reserves, currently estimated to be 0.39%.

-On March 21, 2013, the Company announced that it had entered into an option agreement to acquire a 51% interest in, and be the project operator of, the Valtreixal Sn-WO3 project in North Western Spain (approximately 250km from its Los Santos tungsten project) for total consideration of $\in$ 1.4 million.
-Almonty made the first installment payment of $\in$ 100,000 in June 2013.
+On March 21, 2013, the Company announced that it had entered into an option agreement to acquire a 51% interest in, and be the project operator of, the Valtreixal Sn-WO3 project in North Western Spain (approximately 250km from its Los Santos tungsten project) for total consideration of \in 1.4 million.
+Almonty made the first installment payment of \in 100,000 in June 2013.
 The balance of funds are due over the remaining 24 months of the option period should Almonty decide to continue with the project.

-Almonty also has the option to acquire the remaining 49% interest in the project for an additional $\in$ 2.0 million at the end of the 24 month period.
+Almonty also has the option to acquire the remaining 49% interest in the project for an additional \in 2.0 million at the end of the 24 month period.
 Almonty has begun its evaluation of the historical data and has carried out test drilling on the site in order to facilitate the planning of additional exploration work on the property.
 Almonty anticipates development work on the project to be carried out over the course of the first 18 months of the option period.
+The Company has embarked on a review of the historical data and exploration work that was carried out on the Valtreixal Project with a view to developing a comprehensive exploration program.
+We will update the market as we progress with our evaluation of the project.